os-js/manual.os-js.org/src/v3/guide/migrate/README.md

 ---
-description: OS.js v3 Migraion Guide
+description: A guide for migrating to newer version of OS.js v3.
 full_title: Migraion Guide
 ---